tmux-plugins/tmux-copycat/README.md

 - search result highlighting
 - predefined searches

-Plugin killer feature is predefined searches.
+Predefined searches are plugin killer feature.
 It speeds the workflow and reduces mouse usage with Tmux.

 It works even better when paired with [tmux yank](https://github.com/bruno-/tmux_yank).